httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 certificate information, this draft opted to pass the full encoded certificate as the value of the `Client-Cert` field.

-The handshake and validation of the client certificate (chain) of the mutually-authenticated TLS connection is performed by the TTRP.
+The validation of the client certificate and chain of the mutually-authenticated TLS connection is typically performed by the TTRP during the handshake.
 With the responsibility of certificate validation falling on the TTRP, the end-entity certificate is oftentimes sufficient for the needs of the origin server.
-The separate `Client-Cert-Chain` field can convey the certificate chain for deployments that require such information.
+The separate `Client-Cert-Chain` field can convey the certificate chain for deployments that require such information in order for the origin server to augment the chain validation or assume it entirely.

 # Acknowledgements